Wakala Meaning

 This example shows how agency makes commerce easier while preserving legal accountability.

-Another Wakalah Example in Banking.
+Another Wakalah Example in Banking

 - The bank acts as wakeel to invest funds in Shariah-compliant opportunities.